Skip to content

 def handle_webhook():

-event = request.json
+event = client.webhooks.unwrap(request.data, request.headers)

-if event['type'] == 'study.access_requested':
+if event.type == 'study.access_requested':

-study_id = event['data']['studyId']
+study_id = event.data.study_id

-study_instance_uid = event['data']['studyInstanceUid']
+study_instance_uid = event.data.study_instance_uid

 # This is your internal business logic